 3 types of investments you should probably avoid

-1) Anything with a ‘get rich quick’ vibe
+1) Avoid anything with a ‘get rich quick’ vibe

 These ‘opportunities’ get a big HELLS NO from me.
-Actually get my blood boiling!
+Actually, they get my blood boiling!

 Think anything from the downright crazy – e.g. P2P lending to 3rd world entrepreneurs at 10% monthly interest rates (say hello to ridiculous default rates and goodbye to your principal) – to the utter BS ideas like buying Google Adword enabled niche sites that supposedly generate 100%+ ROI year on year, but actually end up being total wealth destroyers as their underlying revenue model and associated income streams never actually eventuate or otherwise fail to sustain themselves over time!